kacperwyczawski/sigma-cars/README.md

 > **Note**
 >
-> Currently, the frontend is not yet available, but it will most likely be developed using React and Tailwind CSS.
+> Currently, the frontend is not yet available, but it will most likely be developed using React, Tailwind CSS, Next.js and TypeScript.
 Stay tuned for updates!

 ## 📝 Description